genego-io/blog/content/blog/AI - LLM Content retrieval/index.md

 ---
-title: Learning more about AI & LLMs through creating a personal assistant with Langchain
+title: (Part 1) Learning more about AI & LLMs through creating a personal assistant with Langchain
 date: "2023-05-07T22:12:03.284Z"
-description: "Searching through books with the OpenAI API"
+description: "The start of my journey to create a Jarvis like Chatbot"
 ---